Why do you need a Web Application Firewall?

 These vulnerabilities can lead to unauthorized access to your website or a leak of sensitive information.
 To protect your site from these types of attacks we recommend using a Wireless Application Firewall.

 What does a Web Application Firewall (WAF) Do ?

 The OWASP provides a broad technical definition for a WAF as “a security solution on the web application level which – from a technical point of view – does not depend on the application itself.”

-If the WAF feels that the incoming requests are suspicious ie. if the incoming request can harm your website (eg. the request may contain some code that can make some changes to your database or an unauthorized person/hacker would be able to gain access to your web application) WAF blocks those requests and prevents your website from unwanted attacks.
-Basically WAF filters and blocks suspicious or unwanted HTTP traffic to and from a web application.
+A WAF keeps a track of the HTTP traffic that comes to your website/web application.
+It monitors all requests coming to your web application/website.
+If the WAF feels that the incoming requests are suspicious ie. if the incoming request can harm your website (eg. the request may contain some code that can make some changes to your database), the WAF blocks those requests and protects your website from unwanted attacks.
+A WAF filters and blocks suspicious or unwanted HTTP traffic to and from a web application.

 Owasp Top 10 are critical issues and risks to and web-application.
 These are pointed but non-profit organization Open Web Application Security Project(Owasp) which works on improving security.
-It includes many popular attacks like SQL Injection, Cross-site Scripting, XML External Entities, Security misconfiguration and others. miniOrange WAF adds a layer on top of the application and protects against these attacks and prevent any misuse of vulnerability.
+It includes many popular attacks like SQL Injection, Cross-site Scripting, XML External Entities, Security misconfiguration and others. miniOrange WAF adds a layer on top of the application and protects against these attacks and prevents any misuse of vulnerability.

 Live Monitoring and Auditing

 Tracking activity all the requests realtime can help you check activities on your sites on important events. miniOrange also provides an analysis of all the requests so that it is easier for customers to know more about the traffic on the website and plan actions based on that.